monetdbmonetdb sjoerd Tue, 04/26/2011 - 12:33

 Show version, equal to monetdb version.

-The commands for the monetdb utility are create, destroy, lock, release, status, start, stop, kill, profilerstart, profilerstop, set, get, inherit, discover, help, and version.
+The commands for the monetdb utility are create, destroy, lock, release, status, start, stop, kill, profilerstart, profilerstop, snapshot, set, get, inherit, discover, help, and version.
 The commands facilitate adding, removing, maintaining, starting and stopping a database inside the MonetDB Database Server.

 commands, database arguments can be glob-like expressions.